Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_weighted_armour.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Weighted Armour by Gamemode 4<!--$pmc:delete-->

 A great way to add some variety to your UHC tournaments, or just some spice for everyday monster fighting.
-Weighted armour slows the player down depending on their armor points.
+Weighted armour slows the player down depending on their armour points.
 Players now have the tactical choice between speed and protection. <!--$pmc:headerSize-->

-### Features:
+### Features
-- Slowness levels increase with armor points.
+- Slowness levels increase with armour points.
-- Full leather armor causes no slowness, while full diamond armor causes slowness III.
+- Full leather armour causes no slowness, while full diamond armour causes slowness III.
 - Players should consider what level of protection they need for different activities, and have a few different outfits to wear accordingly
+- When used together with [Metallurgy](https://gm4.co/modules/metallurgy)<!--$dynamicLink:gm4_metallurgy--> data pack, the Helious shamir can be used to counteract the weight of armour.

 ### More Info
 [<img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/youtube_logo.png" alt="Youtube Logo" width="40" align="center"/> **Watch on Youtube**](https://www.youtube.com/watch?v=rVRSXTGQPbg)